komachi/ansible-decent-desktop/README.md

 This project is not intended to fulfil desires of every user.
 I use it to provision my own personal PC.
 You probably find some defaults incompatible with your view on desktop OS configuration, but you can fork and tune it for yourself, or just look at playbooks for inspirations.
 PRs with improvements welcomed btw.

-This playbook meant to be run against Debian bullseye.
+This playbook meant to be run against Debian bookworm.
 It probably won't work for other distros/versions, but you can try.

 It focus both on security and speed when it's possible.
 It uses lightweight software when possible and some specific tuning to meet the goal.
 Take note that while this README uses word "security" several times, nobody checked this.
 Think then do.